C. C. Lee

-Lee Chen-ch'ang (李振昌 (Li³ Chen⁴-Ch'ang¹, Lǐ Zhènchāng); born 21 October 1986) is a Taiwanese professional baseball relief pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
-He previously played for the Cleveland Indians of Major League Baseball.
-He has also played for the Saitama Seibu Lions of Nippon Professional Baseball.
-Lee throws from a sidearm slot, and his fastball sits at 92–94 MPH and max out at 97 MPH.
+Lee Chen-ch'ang (李振昌 (Li³ Chen⁴-Ch'ang¹, Lǐ Zhènchāng); born October 21, 1986) is a Taiwanese professional baseball pitcher for the CTBC Brothers of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.

 Career

 Cleveland Indians

 Lee began playing baseball while a student at National Pingtung Senior High School.
 He competed for the Chinese Taipei national baseball team in the 2008 Summer Olympics, and had a 2.00 earned run average (ERA) and 11 strikeouts in two appearances.
 After appearing in the Olympics, the Cleveland Indians signed him as a free agent.

 After joining the Indians organization, Lee competed in the 2009 World Baseball Classic.
 He began his stateside professional career with the Kinston Indians in 2009, finishing the year with a 4–6 win–loss record and a 3.35 ERA in 45 appearances.
 He spent 2010 with the Akron Aeros, and had a 4–5 record and a 3.22 ERA in 44 games.
 The following year, Lee split the season between the Aeros and Columbus Clippers.
 With the Clippers, he had a 4–0 record and a 2.21 ERA in 25 appearances.

 After five games with the Clippers in 2012 and 19 in 2013, Lee was called up by the Cleveland Indians from their Triple-A affiliate Columbus Clippers on July 12, 2013, and became the tenth Taiwanese player to play in the MLB.
 In his debut on July 14, Lee pitched 1.1 innings in relief of Ubaldo Jiménez, allowing no hits and 1 walk.
 He was optioned back to Columbus on July 23 and finished the season there, ending it with a 2.37 ERA.
 Lee started the 2014 season in Columbus, but was brought up to the majors and had several stints with the Indians during the 2014 season.